Social structure & Psychology

 You do not have to eat before your dog.
 You can eat whenever you like in relation to when your dog eats, simply do what is most suitable to you and your dog’s needs.

 If your dog likes height, then it could be that your dog has learnt to stay vigilant of its surroundings or that the top of your sofa is very comfortable.
-If you feel that your dog likes to be higher than you, you are mistaken, it has no idea what height you are in comparison to it.
+If you feel that your dog likes to be higher than you, you are mistaken, what height you are in comparison to it has no meaning to the dog what so ever.

 If your dog comes over to you to rest itself or lean on you, it is likely that it simply takes comfort from contact with you.
 The old theory would suggest that this individual is trying to assert itself over you.